crazy-canux/blog_pelican/content/Cloud/CloudComputing.md

 PAAS: Platform as a service

-SAAS: software as a service
+SAAS: Software as a service

-CAAS: Communications as a service